fuzzy-octo-senate/fuzzy-octo-senate.github.io/_posts/2014-01-Resolution-on-Religious-Respect.markdown

 ---
 layout:         bill
 category:       bills
 title:          Resolution on Religious Respect
 year:           2014-2015
 summary:
- sponsors:
+sponsors:       LHS Student-Faculty Senate
 passed:         in 2014
 tags:
 visualworkflow: true
 ---

  Lexington is an increasingly multicultural diverse community.
 LHS should respect the diversity of religious and cultural traditions of all students.